Rafael Nadal career statistics: Significant achievements

 Nadal has been the most successful player in history on clay courts.
 He has a 63–9 record in clay court tournament finals and has lost only four times in best-of-five-set matches on clay.
-He has won 14 French Open titles (unbeaten in finals), 12 Barcelona Open titles (unbeaten in finals), 11 Monte-Carlo Masters titles, and 10 Rome Masters titles, and won at least one of the three clay-court Masters tournaments every year between 2005 and 2014.
-His 9th French Open crown in 2014 made him the first man in the Open Era to win a single tournament nine times, breaking a 32-year record held by Guillermo Vilas, who won the Buenos Aires title 8 times.
+He has won 14 French Open titles (14–0 in finals), 12 Barcelona Open titles (12–0 in finals), 11 Monte-Carlo Masters titles (11–1 in finals), and 10 Rome Masters titles (10–2 in finals).
+In those four tournaments, Nadal made a total of 50 finals, winning 47 of them.
+The 3 losses were 2013 Monte Carlo, and 2011/2014 Rome finals, all to Djokovic.
+His 9th French Open crown in 2014 made him the first man in the Open Era to win a single tournament more than 8 times, breaking a 32-year record held by Guillermo Vilas, who won 8 Buenos Aires titles between 1973 and 1982.
 He subsequently won a ninth title at three more tournaments; 2016 Monte Carlo, 2016 Barcelona, and the 2019 Italian Open.
-In 2018, he became the sole record-holder for most titles at a single tournament at the ATP 500 (Barcelona), Masters 1000 (Monte Carlo), and Grand Slam (French Open) levels.
+On 23 April 2017, Nadal became the first man in the Open Era to win 10 titles at the same tournament, the 2017 Monte Carlos Masters, a feat he would repeat two more times that year at Barcelona and the French Open.
+By the end of the 2022 season, Nadal would be the sole record-holder for most titles at a single tournament at the Grand Slam (14 French Open), Masters 1000 (11 Monte Carlo), and ATP 500 (12 Barcelona) levels.

 He also holds the longest single-surface win streak in the Open Era, having won 81 consecutive matches on clay between April 2005 and May 2007.
 Nadal has never been taken to five sets in 14 French Open finals, and only lost consecutive matches on clay once since the start of his professional career, at the 2024 French Open.
 He is regarded universally by tennis critics and top players as the greatest clay-court player of all time.
 Nadal's 14 French Open titles are a record for one player (male or female) at a single major, surpassing the old record of 11 Australian Open titles won by Margaret Court.
 Nadal is the only player to defeat Roger Federer in the finals of three different Grand Slam tournaments as well as on three different surfaces (2009 Australian Open on hard court, 2006 French Open on clay court, and 2008 Wimbledon on grass court).
 Nadal is also the only player to beat Djokovic in multiple finals at two different grand slams, defeating him 3 times at the French Open (2012, 2014, and 2020) and 2 times at the US Open (2010 & 2013), accounting for 5 of Djokovic’s 13 losses in grand slam finals.
 He has won six hard-court majors (two Australian Open & four US Open titles), tied with Andre Agassi for the fourth-most in the Open Era, behind Pete Sampras (7), Federer (11) and Novak Djokovic (14).